 The Audit Fund is used to account for the collection of property taxes for payment of the District's annual audit.
+As of April 30, 2021, the Audit Fund has been closed into the Sewerage Fund.

 ENTERPRISE FUND

 Enterprise Funds are used to account for operations that are financed and operated in a manner similar to private business enterprises where the intent is that costs of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or where it has been decided that periodic determination of revenues earned, expenses incurred and/or net income is appropriate for capital maintenance, public policy, management control, accountability or other purpose.